 Heavy Oils and Butters

 Heavy oils and butters are not recommended for low porosity hair.
-Because heavy oils and butters can weigh down the hair, make it look greasy and cause buildup.
+Because heavy oils, butters, and ingredients can weigh down the hair, make it look greasy and cause buildup.
 Low porosity hair has tightly closed cuticles.
-On the other hand Heavy oils and butters are high in saturated fat.
+On the other hand, heavy oils and butters, key ingredients for hair care, are high in saturated fat.
 Which can make them difficult for low porosity hair to absorb and penetrate the hair shaft.
 Some examples of heavy oils and butters that should be avoided for low porosity hair include:

 - Coconut oil